FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name  | description | data type
 ------|-------------|----------
 value | A string supplying the value of the formal value.
-If the value has been standardized, a datatype will be supplied to identify how the string is to be parsed. | string datatype  | URI identifying the way the value is to be processed according to a specific standard. | [URI](#uri) resource | URI identifying the resource to which the formal value has been standardized. | [URI](#uri)
+If the value has been standardized, a datatype will be supplied to identify how the string is to be parsed. | string resource | URI identifying the resource to which the formal value has been standardized. | [URI](#uri)

-If a value is supplied for the `datatype` property, a value SHALL NOT be supplied for the `resource` property.
-If a value is supplied for the `resource` property, a value SHALL NOT be supplied for the `datatype` property.

 ### examples

 * A user supplies the text "jan 1 1890" as the value of a genealogical date.
-If a process (either automated or by user-interaction) normalizes this text to "1 January 1890", the formal value containing the results of this normalization will have a value of "1 January 1890" and no values specified for either the datatype or the resource.
+If a process (either automated or by user-interaction) normalizes this text to "1 January 1890", the formal value containing the results of this normalization will have a value of "1 January 1890" and no value specified for the resource.
 * A user supplies the text "jan 1 1890" as the value of a genealogical date.
-If a process (either automated or by user-interaction) standardizes this text to a specific date such as midnight UTC of the first day of January of the year 1890 A.D. of the Gregorian calendar, the formal value containing the results of this standardization might have a value of "1890-01-01T00:00:00Z" and a datatype of "http://www.w3.org/2001/XMLSchema#dateTime" and no value specified for the resource.
+If a process (either automated or by user-interaction) standardizes this text to a specific date such as midnight UTC of the first day of January of the year 1890 A.D. of the Gregorian calendar, the formal value containing the results of this standardization might have a specified resource value of "gedcomx-date:+1890-01-01T00:00:00Z".
 * A user supplies "boston, MA" as the value for a genealogical place.
 If a process (either automated or by user-interaction) standardizes this place to a unique resource (e.g. the actual city know today as Boston, Massachusetts) identified by a specific URI (e.g.